pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32F411RE-Nucleo/Examples/RCC/RCC_ClockConfig/readme.txt

 @par Example Description

 This example describes how to use the RCC HAL API to configure the system clock (SYSCLK)
-and modify the clock settings on run time.
+and modify the clock settings in Run mode.

 In this example, after startup SYSCLK is configured to the max frequency using the PLL with HSI as clock source, the STM32F411RE-Nucleo board Key button (connected to EXTI Line13) will be